LiskArchive/lisk-explorer/README.md

 ## Build Steps

-#### Frontend
- The frontend is using Webpack to create core bundles for Lisk Explorer.
+ Lisk Explorer uses Webpack to create the bundles.

  For having a watcher to generate bundles continuously for all the changes of the code, Run the following command: